RESEARCH STARTER

 US Joint Special Operations Command

-Summary: The US military Joint Special Operations Command was organized in 1987 to have operational control of elite special operations units across separate branches of the military.
-These included the US Army Special Forces-Detachment Delta, popularly known as “Delta Force.”
-In addition were units of the US Navy’s Sea, Air, and Land (SEAL) organization.
-After the attacks of September 11, 2001, the number of men and women assigned to the JSOC increased.
-In addition to its relatively well-known special operations, JSOC also had an important role in providing intelligence.
+After the attacks of September 11, 2001, the number of servicemembers assigned to the JSOC increased.
+In addition to special operations, JSOC has an important role in providing intelligence.
 In this role, the Defense Department found itself in conflict with the Central Intelligence Agency, especially in cases where JSOC operatives have been sent into countries out of uniform.
-The JSOC has also been tasked with training anti-terrorist units of other countriesthe Philippines and Maliand with a variety of non-conventional warfare techniques such as propaganda and information warfare.
+The JSOC has also been tasked with training anti-terrorist units of other countries—such as the Philippines and Mali—and with a variety of non-conventional warfare techniques such as propaganda and information warfare.
 In the late 2010s and early 2020s, the JSOC was particularly active in Syria.

 In 2010, the command listed foremost among its missions to "synchronize planning of global operations against terrorist networks" and to "deter, disrupt and defeat terrorist threats."
 In this regard, JSOC was the front-line US military response to terrorism and remained so into the 2020s.